efea-umich/cse-593/main-project/project.typ

 Our designs increased typing efficiency by making varied use of suggested words.
 For instance, the dynamic hitboxes change the underlying keyboard's tap map to make likely subsequent letters easier to press, and quick correction offers many suggestions to typo so the user doesn't have to retype a word.
 However, our designs had important considerations to address.
 Many of our designs relied on swipe type, a feature that's hard to use on smaller smartwatches, or external buttons, which may not exist on all smartwatches.
 Some designs also only allowed per-word editing instead of per-character, which can be excessive for tiny mistakes.

-Building upon the most effective elements of these designs, we created a final low-fidelity prototype that combines the contextually generated responses with the Dynamic Key Hitboxes approach.
+Building upon the most effective elements of these designs, we created a low-fidelity prototype that combines the contextually generated responses with the Dynamic Key Hitboxes approach.
 This interface prioritizes suggested responses for quick interaction while allowing for the user to type custom messages with enhanced accuracy.
 Suggested responses appear first, minimizing typing effort, and a confirmation step prevents accidental selections.
-When custom input is necessary, the dynamic key hitbox keyboard reduces errors by intelligently adjusting key sizes based on predicted letter sequences.
+When custom input is necessary, the Dynamic Key Hitbox keyboard reduces errors by intelligently adjusting key sizes based on predicted letter sequences.

 After finalizing this low-fidelity prototype and refining user requirements, our group conducted simplified user testing sessions with six participants, as well as heuristic evaluations with six usability experts.
 We used a shared protocol that guided participants through tasks involving suggested replies and the adaptive keyboard, and we recorded the interactions, observed mistakes, and captured participants' comments.
 We documented every usability issue the experts discovered, linking each problem to a violated heuristic and assigning it a severity score.
 We also consolidated participants' actions and utterances in the simplified user testing to illustrate the design's strengths and weaknesses.

 Based on these findings, we outlined potential solutions for severe usability problems.
 This process highlighted the need for clear indicators of predictive hitbox activity, additional punctuation and language options, and more intuitive transitions between suggested replies and typed messages.

-Our future work will consist of creating a functional prototype that integrates these improvements and conducting quantitative evaluations.
+Building upon on these indicated issues, we developed a functional high-fidelity prototype that simulates the redesigned text-entry experience on a smartwatch interface.
+This prototype integrates both contextually generated suggested responses and the Dynamic Key Hitbox keyboard.
+To emulate smartwatch interaction, the prototype runs on a mobile device, which users hold on their wrist as they would a smartwatch.
+The interface responds in real time, presenting quick-response suggestions and dynamically resizing keyboard targets based on predicted letter sequences, which replicates the intended behavior of a fully deployed smartwatch system.

+To evaluate the effectiveness of our prototype, we selected a subset of our user requirements to serve as the basis for quantitative user testing.
+To guide this process, we also generated task-specific questions and formulated corresponding null hypotheses for statistical evaluation.
+For the user testing portion, participants were asked to complete a series of text-entry tasks using both the redesigned keyboard (intervention) and a standard smartwatch keyboard (baseline).
+In some trials, we also measured the time it took participants to retrieve and use their smartphone to complete the same task, providing a comparative benchmark for smartwatch efficiency.

+We then performed statistical analysis on the collected data to evaluate whether the redesigned keyboard significantly improved text-entry speed or accuracy.
+While our quantitative results did not yield statistically significant differences between the prototype and baseline keyboards, the observed trends suggest that integrating contextual suggested responses and a predictive mechanism to dynamically resize likely keyboard targets can improve the usability of smartwatch text entry.
+Specifically, typing accuracy for all tasks and speed for shorter text-entry tasks were improved on average.

+Our work lays a foundation for future research in adaptive keyboard design for smartwatch devices and highlights the importance of tailoring input methods to the unique constraints of the smartwatch form factor.
+In the future, we hope to repeat the quantitative study with a larger participant pool to improve statistical power.
+We also aim to enhance the prototype's predictive accuracy and responsiveness, particularly the Dynamic Key Hitbox mechanism, to further reduce input errors and increase user confidence during smartwatch text entry.
+Finally, we hope to further improve the prototype's usability and consistency with standard keyboards by including features such as multi-language support and a special characters keyboard.

 = Related Work